Jump to the content

 Research fellowships can only be postponed for urgent reasons and not for an unlimited amount of time.
 If you are unable to begin your research fellowship on the date you originally intended, please inform the Alexander von Humboldt Foundation immediately so that a new start date can be arranged.

 It is not generally possible to postpone the Feodor Lynen Research Fellowship in order to take up another fellowship.
-More information is available in the Guidelines, A.1.11 (PDF).
+More information is available in the Guidelines, A.1.8 (PDF).

-• Please inform the Alexander von Humboldt Foundation immediately of your address at your research location, including your telephone number and email address.
+- Please inform the Alexander von Humboldt Foundation of your address at your research location, including your telephone number and email address.
 Please also immediately inform the Humboldt Foundation of any later change of address abroad (see Guidelines B.4).

 The housing market can vary strongly depending on your location.
 We recommend that you contact your host/host institution well in advance in order to gain more detailed information and possibly assistance in seeking accommodation.

-You can find some information on this issue at the following link: https://www.euraxess.de/germany/information-assistance/research-stay-family/childcare-and-schools
+You can find some information on this issue at the following link: https://www.euraxess.de/germany/information-assistance/childcare-and-benefits-when-leaving-germany#schools (see also FAQ kindergarten).

 Feodor Lynen Fellows and their accompanying family members must be insured with a health insurance company that provides adequate coverage in their host country from the first day and for the entire duration of their stay.
 You can find more detailed information in the Guidelines, B.3.1 (PDF).

-The monthly fellowship amount is calculated from a base fellowship, a foreign allowance, an allowance for direct project costs and, if applicable, other family-related allowances (see Guidelines A.1.5 (PDF)).
+The monthly fellowship amount is calculated from a base fellowship, a foreign allowance, an allowance for direct project costs and, if applicable, other family-related allowances (see Guidelines A.1.1 and A.2 (PDF)).

-Together with the grant documents, fellows will receive an account sheet showing the preliminary fellowship calculation by the Alexander von Humboldt Foundation.
-It does not include possible family allowances; these should be applied for immediately after accepting the fellowship.
+Together with the grant documents, fellows will receive a preliminary fellowship calculation by the Alexander von Humboldt Foundation.
+It does not include possible family allowances; these should be applied for six months at the earliest and four months at the latest before the fellowship begins.

 The foreign allowance included in the fellowship grant varies, which means that reductions are possible.
 Any payments made in advance are therefore conditional.